-Salmon gets an Asian flare in this Tomato Coconut Curry Poached Salmon recipe.
+Salmon gets an Asian flare in this Coconut Curry Salmon recipe.
 It makes a simple weeknight meal for 2 with leftover sauce for another use.

-In fact, here’s the thing.
-It’s really all about the sauce which is healthy, creamy, spicy and full of flavour from the onion, garlic, tomatoes, ginger, curry and coconut milk.
+I used the extra sauce the next day over gnocchi for the vegetarian kook, Jenna.
+Here’s the thing.
+It’s really all about the sauce which is healthy, creamy, spicy and full of flavor from the onion, garlic, tomatoes, ginger, curry and coconut milk.
 But most of all, it’s incredibly versatile and can be used as a topping, a soup, a stew or a sauce for both meat and vegetarian options.
 The sauce is adapted from an old Food & Wine recipe.
-The only changes I made were substituting red curry paste for a jalapeno pepper, cutting down on the coconut milk and adding spinach for colour and extra nutrients.
+The only changes I made were substituting red curry paste for a jalapeno pepper, cutting down on the coconut milk and adding spinach for color and extra nutrients.

 Tailor To Your Taste